-In California, a PI or any citizen, can arrest an individual who has committed a public offence in his/her presence or if a felony act has been committed not in his/her presence and the arresting person has reasonable cause for believing that the person arrested committed the felony (PC837).
-Private Investigators are allowed to carry weapons either openly or concealed as long as they have received licenses to carry from the proper government agency (find out more).
+In California, a PI or any citizen, can arrest an individual who has committed a public offense in his/her presence or if a felony act has been committed not in his/her presence and the arresting person has reasonable cause for believing that the person arrested committed the felony (PC837).
+Private Investigators are allowed to carry weapons either openly or concealed as long as they have received licenses to carry from the proper government agency.

 5. Social Security Numbers and License Plates